 The love of money

-Sunday morning, claiming they need it for the ministry and to pay off the Church
+Sunday morning, claiming they need it for the ministry to pay off the Church

 debt, which may be true, but people who love money also have bulging

 budgets.
-They don’t actually love money; what they really love is to spend
+That is, they don’t actually love money; they love to spend

 it.
 Most people who are addicted to the love of money don’t have any,